 On June 29, 2012, the hottest temperature ever officially recorded in Nashville was 109 °F (43 °C).

-In June and July 2012, the temperature at Old Hickory reached a high of 106 °F (41.1 °C).
+In June and July 2012, the temperature in Old Hickory reached a high of 106 °F (41.1 °C).

-As of 2012, it was estimated that the health care industry contributes US$30 billion per year and 200,000 jobs to the Nashville-area economy.
+As of 2012, it was estimated the health care industry contributes US$30 billion per year and 200,000 jobs to the Nashville-area economy.

-In May 2013, the Music City Center, a 1,200,000-square-foot convention center, opened in Nashville.
+In May 2013, the Music City Center, a 1,200,000-square-foot convention center with 350,000 square feet of exhibit space, was opened.

 In August 2013, The City Paper folded after having been founded in October 2000.